-Students who submit winning projects will be recognized at an award ceremony and reception to be held in the Lecture Hall of Paley Library on May 1, 2014 from 4 - 6 PM.
+Students who submit winning projects will be recognized at an award ceremony and reception to be held in the Lecture Hall of Paley Library in April 2015.

 Please see information on How To Apply as well as Frequently Asked Questions.